 Animal Care and Control

-The mission of the Habersham County Animal Care and Control Department is to enforce state laws and county ordinances pertaining to animal control and management; promote the health, safety and welfare of all animals in Habersham County; help educate the community in responsible pet ownership.
+The Habersham County Department of Animal Care & Control (HCACC) promotes and protects public safety and animal care through sheltering, pet placement, education, and animal law enforcement.
+Their mission is to enforce state laws and county ordinances pertaining to animal control and management; to promote the health, safety, and welfare of all animals in Habersham County; to promote compassion towards animals; to promote safe human-animal interactions; and to help educate the community in responsible pet ownership.

-The Habersham County Animal Care and Control is staffed by paid employees and volunteers who receive and care for an average of 213 animals monthly.
-Most of these animals are dogs and cats.
+HCACC is staffed by paid employees who receive and care for an average of 250 animals per month, most of which are dogs and cats.
+HCACC staff also manage the animal shelter and animal control.